-- 2310 Hebrew Scriptures: Survey of the Old Testament.
+- 1310 Introduction to Religious Studies.
+(3-0) An introduction to the methods and history of religious studies as a field of the academic humanities.
+The course will treat social, scientific, philosophical, and historical approaches to studying religion.
+Selected beliefs and practices common to several religions will provide case studies for methodological practice. - 2310 Hebrew Scriptures: Survey of the Old Testament.
 (3-0) An introduction to the contemporary academic study of the Hebrew Bible. - 2315 Christian Scriptures: Survey of the New Testament.
 (3-0) An introduction to the contemporary academic study of the New Testament including apocryphal and post-canonical works. - (WI) 2321 Founders, Prophets and Saints.
 (3-0) Critical analysis of the life, works, and thought of a major religious figure, e.g., Jesus, Paul, Luther, St.Teresa, Maimonides, the Baal Shem Tov, Mohammad, al-Ghazzali, Rumi, Buddha, Gandhi.
-May be repeated for credit. - (WI) 3360 World Religion.
-(3-0) A survey of the fundamental ideas of the major world religions.
-May be repeated for credit with different emphasis. - (WI) 3366 Studies in Western Religion.
-(3-0) Study of the history, doctrines, and rituals of one of the major Western traditions, or some portion thereof.
-This course can be taught as introduction to Christianity, introduction to Judaism, or introduction to Islam; or it may focus on some movement within these, e.g., Gnosticism, Roman Catholic Studies, the Reformation, Early Rabbinical Judaism, Contemporary Jewish Thought, Kabbalism, Sufism, Kalam.
-May be repeated for credit with different emphasis. - 4388 Problems in Religion.
+May be repeated for credit. - (WI) 3360 Eastern Religions.
+(3-0) A survey of the major religious traditions originating in Asia: Hinduism, Buddhism, Taoism, and Shinto.
+Basic doctrines and practices will be covered in an historical framework.
+Some attention will be given to related Asian movements, e.g. Jainism, Sikhism, and Confucianism. - 3364 Western Religions.
+(3-0) A survey of the major religious traditions originating in the Middle East: Judaism, Christianity, and Islam.
+Basic doctrines and practices will be covered in an historical framework.
+Some attention will be given to related Near Eastern, Greco-Roman, and Persian materials. - (WI) 3366 Advanced Studies in Western Religion.
+(3-0) Study of the history, doctrines, and rituals of one of the major Western traditions.
+This course can be taught as introduction to Christianity, introduction to Judaism, or introduction to Islam; or it may focus on some movement within these.
+May be repeated for credit.
+Recommended prerequisite: REL 3365. - 4388 Problems in Religion.
 (3-0) Independent study of specific topics in religion.
 Open to students on an individual or small group basis.
 May be repeated for credit with different emphasis.